 2.3.1.
-Rural Electrification Agency
+Nigeria Electrification Project

-The REA will be supervising the implementation of this component.
-As the implementing agency of the NEP, the REA will delegate significant portions of the operating and investment decisions to the Grant Administration Firm, the Selection Panel, and the PMU.
+The NEP Head PMU will be supervising the implementation of this component. the NEP will delegate significant portions of the operating and investment decisions to the Grant Administration Firm, the Selection Panel, and the PMU.